 Hello, my name is Gillian and I am a qualified Gestalt counsellor.
 Many years ago a chance encounter with a therapist led me to understand how unhappy I was and then undertake my own recovery.
 That changed my life so much for the better that I was moved to start studying and become qualified as a Gestalt counsellor.
 I still feel the benefit of my individual therapy and later a period of couple therapy turned, what could have ended up as another divorce for me, into a healthy and meaningful relationship.

 As a counsellor I am very open minded and work in an empathetic and totally non-judgemental way.
 When most people who have not worked with a counsellor before start they find it is not as scary or strange as they expected and initially experience feelings of profound relief.
 If they continue most then go on a journey of self-discovery.
 From my own experience I have to say that journey has its lows as well as highs but courageously getting to know yourself, facilitated by the right counsellor, is probably the best route in life to true self actualisation.
-By reading this now you are just an email of phone call away from starting your own journey.
 I offer both Couple and Individual Counselling

 COUPLES - I work with on a range of issues and at all stages of their relationship